OpenDroneMap/odm-benchmarks/README.md

 ## Using The Benchmark Data

 ODM benchmark data is organized by dataset.
-The first table provides a brief list of all datasets on this page.
-Further down the page, you'll find the details for each dataset.
+The first table provides a summary of the datasets used for benchmarking.
+Further down the page, you'll find the details and results for each dataset.
+Other datasets are available for your testing, and new ones may be added to this list from time to time.
+For a comprehenvisve list of available datasets, refer to the [ODMdata project](https://github.com/OpenDroneMap/ODMdata).

 ## All Datasets